Abel J. Brown: Ordination until death

-In 1836, at age 19, Brown was ordained to the work or the ministry as a deacon in the Evangelical Lutheran Tennessee Synod, and devoted his time and studies for six years exclusively to this work.
-In 1837 he was ordained as a pastor in the same body.
-He was elected secretary of the Synod six times as recorded in the Synod's minutes, and President in 1854 and 1858.
-His work during this time was principally in North Carolina, though he did a good deal of preaching in other states, particularly in South Carolina.
+In 1836, at age 19, Brown was ordained to the work or the ministry as a deacon in the Evangelical Lutheran Tennessee Synod and devoted his time and studies for six years exclusively to this work.
+In 1837, he was ordained as a pastor in the same body.
+He was elected secretary of the synod six times as recorded in the synod's minutes, and president in 1854 and 1858.
+His work during this time was principally in North Carolina, although he did a good deal of preaching in other states, particularly in South Carolina.
 While engaged in teaching, he preached regularly in the places of his location.
 His services were, however, for the most part, rendered gratuitously.
-In 1858 he took charge of Immanuel and Buehler's congregations, in Sullivan County, Tennessee, which he retained until his death in 1894.
+In 1858, he took charge of Immanuel and Buehler's congregations in Sullivan County, Tennessee, which he retained until his death in 1894.
 He owned property directly to the east of John B. Hamilton's Farm, (which had been owned by the Snapp family) just west of Blountville.

-Brown was voted President and Secretary of the Tennessee Synod often at its conventions.
+Brown was voted president and secretary of the Tennessee Synod often at its conventions.

-In 1861 he was instrumental in the organization of the Evangelical Lutheran Holston Synod of Tennessee, which separated from the Tennessee Synod due to difficulties in travel to synod conventions.
+In 1861, he was instrumental in the organization of the Evangelical Lutheran Holston Synod of Tennessee, which separated from the Tennessee Synod due to difficulties in travel to synod conventions.
 He said in his 1886 discourse on the Holston Synod's founding, "The withdrawal of East Tennessee Lutherans from the Tennessee Synod was not a step taken hastily or rashly, but after long and deliberate and prayerful reflection.
 Nor was it taken because of dissatisfaction with the doctrinal position of the Synod, or because of any personal difficulties with any of its members, or for the accomplishment of any selfish or sinister ends; but solely because it was believed that the best interests of the Lutheran Church in East Tennessee imperatively demanded the formation of an independent Synod within its limits.
 Amongst the reasons assigned by the petitioners for the step which they proposed, were the inconvenience and expensiveness of attending the annual conventions of the Synod when it met in another State, which was here years in every four; the loss to the people of whatever advantages might result from the meeting of the Synod in the midst of them annually, the slowness of the process by which any measure for the good of the Church could be introduced, because the Synod was scattered over so vast an extent of territory, that it was difficult to get as full a meeting of the Synod as was necessary for the adoption of any important measure; and because all business transacted by the Synod could be just as well transacted by the new Synod comtempleated, as could be in the Tennessee Synod."